What's the Deal With Liquid Amino Acids?

 There are 20 standard amino acids that our bodies need to function normally.
-Twelve amino acids are manufactured by the human body, and eight, called essential amino acids, must come from our diets.
+Twelve amino acids are manufactured by the human body, and nine, called essential amino acids, must come from our diets.
 You need all 20 amino acids because they are the building blocks of our organs and tissues.
 In order to obtain the essential amino acids your body doesn't make on its own, you need to consume protein.
-Animal sources of protein (milk, eggs, meat, poultry, fish, and seafood) contain all the essential amino acids.
-Vegetarians or vegans can get all their amino acids by eating complete proteins — a vegetarian protein source plus a whole grain (such as rice and beans).
-Braggs advertises itself as a great vegetarian source for amino acids, but on closer inspection you find that it only offers 16 of the 20 amino acids.
-Could it be that the liquid form is healthier or easier for the body to process?
-To find out if it is then read more.
+Animal sources of protein (milk, eggs, and meat) contain all the essential amino acids.
+Vegetarians or vegans can obtain all their essential amino acids (known as a complete proteins) by eating a variety of plant-based proteins — beans, whole grains, nuts, or seeds.
+Enjoy them together in one meal, or the combination can be consumed over the same day.

-It doesn't matter what state your amino acids come in, solid or liquid.
 By eating enough protein, you can get all the amino acids you need that your body doesn't produce.
 Your weight will determine how much protein you need per day.
-If you're not sure, just multiply your weight in pounds by .36, or your weight in kg by .8.
-Since Braggs isn't some miracle amino acid source (one teaspoon only contains .29 grams of protein), it shouldn't be used as the sole source of amino acids.
-You'd be better off getting all the amino acids you need from a balanced diet that includes animal protein, or the combo of vegetarian protein plus whole grains.
+If you're not sure, just multiply your weight in pounds by 0.36 or your weight in kilograms by 0.8.